SolaceProducts/event-management-agent/README.md

 The [Solace Terraform Provider](https://github.com/SolaceProducts/terraform-provider-solacebroker) can be installed on a variety of operating systems and machine architectures.

-1. Visit the [latest software release](https://github.com/SolaceProducts/terraform-provider-solacebroker/releases) page to select and download the asset that fits your installation needs.
+1. Visit the [latest software release](https://github.com/SolaceProducts/terraform-provider-solacebroker/releases) page to select and download the asset that fits your installation requirements.
 For example, if you are installing on MacOS with Apple silicon, choose the terraform-provider-solacebroker_0.9.2_darwin_arm64.zip file (assuming 0.9.2 is the most recent version).

 2. Unzip the file.
 This will yield a LICENSE file, a README.md file, and the provider plugin file (`terraform-provider-solacebroker_0.9.2` in the example case).